icerpc/icerpc-docs/pages/icerpc-for-ice-users/index.md

 {% grid %}

 {% mini-card
-   title="Ice reinvented?"
+   title="Ice reinvented"
-   description="Understand why IceRPC is not a new version of Ice." href="/icerpc-for-ice-users/high-level-comparison/ice-reinvented" /%}
+   description="Is IceRPC is a new version of Ice?" href="/icerpc-for-ice-users/high-level-comparison/ice-reinvented" /%}

 {% mini-card